Doctor Doom: Fictional character biography

 At the end of the first chapter of the X-Men event "Endangered Species", Doom is contacted by Beast to help reverse the effects of Decimation but rejects the offer, admitting he lacks talent in genetics.
 In Spider-Man: One More Day, Doom is approached by Spider-Man for help in saving Aunt May.
 Additionally, he transforms Latveria into a refugee camp for Atlanteans after the destruction of their kingdom, and allies with Loki to manipulate his brother into unwittingly releasing his Asgardian allies.

 Doctor Doom later defends Latveria against the Mighty Avengers after it is revealed that one of his satellites carried the 'Venom Virus' released in New York City, a result of hacking by one of Doom's enemies.
 During a battle with Iron Man and the Sentry, the time travel mechanism in his armor overloads, trapping them all in the past; Doom continues his relationship with Morgan le Fay using his time machine.
-Although he and Iron Man eventually return to the present, Doom leaves Iron Man in his exploding castle and is falsely incarcerated at The Raft.
-He later escapes the Raft in the "Secret Invasion" storyline, thanks to a virus was uploaded into the prison's systems by the Skrulls.
+Although he and Iron Man eventually return to the present, Doom leaves Iron Man in his exploding castle and is falsely incarcerated at the Raft.
+He later escapes the Raft in the "Secret Invasion" storyline, thanks to a virus uploaded into the prison's systems by the Skrulls.

-After the Secret Invasion and the onset of "Dark Reign," Doctor Doom joined the Cabal with Norman Osborn, Emma Frost, Namor, Loki's female form, and the Hood, seeking revenge for his tarnished reputation.
-Quasimodo researched Doctor Doom for Norman Osborn.
-He advises Norman to not trust Doctor Doom despite being a man of honesty and to treat his alliance with him with utmost care.

-Soon after, he allies with the isolationist Desturi to seize control of Wakanda.
-Doom severely injures T'Challa, the Black Panther, aiming to take Wakanda's vibranium for his own enhancement.
-However, T'Challa destroys the vibranium stockpile, believing his people can survive without it.
-In Fantastic Four #566-569, written by Mark Millar, Doctor Doom receives a power upgrade after being thrown back in time by the Marquis of Death.
-He fights through time to seek revenge, claiming to have rebuilt himself to destroy the Marquis.
-However, later issues ignore this arc, suggesting it was merely a dream of Valeria von Doom.
-Doom then joins the supervillain group Intelligencia but is betrayed and captured during their plan.
-He escapes with Bruce Banner's help and returns to Latveria, seemingly damaged by the experience.